DanielVKrastev/rent-a-motorcycle-react-project-2025/README.md

 <br />
 Open the Project in Your Browser: <a href="https://moto-krastev-rentals.web.app/" target="_blank">MotoKrastev</a>.

+Key features:
+ - Browse available motorcycles by brands
+ - View detailed motorcycle info with image and specifications
+ - Create and manage user accounts
+ - Book and cancel reservations
+ - Leave a rating and a written review for any motorcycle
+ - Admin panel for managing listings and users
+ - Fully responsive design for mobile & desktop

 ## 📦 Getting Started

 Follow these steps to run the project locally: